Responsible and resilient business

 Materiality assessment

-We have taken a ‘double materiality’ approach to identify the socio-economic and environmental issues that have most impact on the value of our business and those where our business activities have the most impact on people or the environment.
+Our most recent assessment was concluded in 2023.
+It was conducted by an external consultant and used a ‘double materiality’ approach to identify the socio-economic and environmental issues that have most impact on the value of our business and those where our business activities have most impact on people or the environment.

-• Identifying impacts – we identified a long list of impact areas based on our previous materiality processes and a review of external reporting standards.
+• Identifying impacts–a long list of impact areas was identified based on our previous materiality processes and a review of external reporting standards

-• Evaluation and prioritisation – we used stakeholder input and analysed a range of sources to prioritise the identified impact areas.
-This included stakeholder interviews, a media and policy review, reference to sector-specific standards, multi-stakeholder and corporate benchmarks, and alignment with our business strategy and risk management process.
+• Evaluation and prioritisation–a range of inputs were used to prioritise the identified impact areas.
+This included stakeholder interviews, a media and policy review, reference to sector-specific standards, multi-stakeholder and corporate benchmarks, and alignment with our business strategy and risk management process